Discover more in Somerset

 Discover a natural pier and acres of grass to explore in the fresh air.

-Looking for a fun family day out this winter?
-Whether you're looking to enjoy some cosy indoor activities or get outdoors and embrace the winter chill, there's something for everyone to get involved in.
+Looking for a fun family day out this spring summer?
+Whether you're looking to play games, learn something new, or simply get out in the sunshine, there's something for everyone to get involved in.

 Discover what family activities are available at Barrington Court in Somerset and plan your visit.

-If you’re looking for things to do together this spring, why not head over to Montacute House?
+If you’re looking for things to do together, why not head over to Montacute House?
 There is plenty to keep the whole family happy.

 Looking for fun family activities to do?
 Whether you're after outdoor games for the kids or just a relaxing picnic in nature, we've got plenty for you to enjoy.